Motel: Decline

 In declining urban areas (like Kingston Road in Toronto, or some of the districts along Van Buren Street in Phoenix, largely bypassed as a through route to California by Interstate 10), the remaining low-end motels from the two-lane highway era are often seen as seedy places for the homeless, prostitution, and drugs as vacant rooms in now-bypassed areas are often rented (and in some cases acquired outright) by social-service agencies to house refugees, abuse victims, and families awaiting social housing.
 Conversely, some areas which were merely roadside suburbs in the 1950s are now valuable urban land on which original structures are being removed through gentrification and the land used for other purposes.
 Toronto's Lake Shore Boulevard strip in Etobicoke was bulldozed to make way for condominiums.

 In some cases, historic properties have been allowed to slowly decay.
-The Motel Inn of San Luis Obispo, which (as the Milestone Motor Hotel) was the first to use the "motel" name, sits incomplete with what is still standing left boarded up and fenced off at the side of U.S. Route 101; a 2002 restoration proposal never came to fruition.
+The Motel Inn of San Luis Obispo, which (as Milestone Motor Hotel) was the first to use the "motel" name, sits incomplete with what is still standing left boarded up and fenced off at the side of U.S. Route 101; a 2002 restoration proposal never came to fruition.

 Alamo Plaza Hotel Courts, the first motel chain, was sold off in pieces as the original owners retired.
 Most of its former locations on the U.S. highway system have declined beyond repair or were demolished.
 One 1941 property on U.S. Route 190 in Baton Rouge remains open with its Alamo Plaza Restaurant now gone, its pool filled in, its original color scheme painted over, its front desk behind bulletproof glass, and its rooms infested with roaches and other vermin.
 A magnet for criminal activity, police are summoned daily.
 Other Alamo sites in Chattanooga, Memphis, and Dallas have simply been demolished.

 The American Hotel and Motel Association removed 'motel' from its name in 2000, becoming the American Hotel and Lodging Association.
 The association felt that the term 'lodging' more accurately reflects the large variety of different style hotels, including luxury and boutique hotels, suites, inns, budget, and extended stay hotels.